 - Patient under consideration should be evaluated by physicians with expertise in the patient’s condition to help the laboratory correlate the patient’s phenotype and family history with the genotype derived from sequencing.

-- The ordering physician should confirm that the patient has had the current standard diagnostic testing used to evaluate that patient’s phenotype to insure that a cost effective approach has been taken to diagnosis.
+- The ordering physician should confirm that the patient has had the current standard diagnostic testing used to evaluate that patient’s phenotype to ensure that a cost-effective approach has been taken to diagnosis.

 - The provider should choose patients with an apparently undiagnosed monogenic genetic disorder ideally with a rare or distinctive phenotype, or with a positive family history of multiple affected individuals.